 Are Taínos Native American?
-Remembering the forgotten indigenous people of the Caribbean
+Remembering the indigenous people of the Caribbean

 Jorge Baracutei Estevez (above), who leads a Taíno community group in New York, worked with photographer Haruka Sakaguchi to depict modern-day Taíno.
 From National Geographic.